manassaloi/manassaloi.github.io/_posts/2021-11-14-hypocrite.markdown

 I also have far more honest discussions with my friends than the average person as they know I won't bullshit and share surface level politically correct takes.
 I am who I am: rough on the edges, aware enough to know when I am bullshitting.
 I realised the benefit of posting takes like these much later in life, when I suddenly found very smart (and somewhat successful) people reach out to me on Twitter and wanting to have honest discussions about the things I post online.

+Again, not the most optimal strategy for career growth.
+Ideally you would not want to burn any bridges, but following my Twitter strategy of optimising on bluntless can definitely help you make new friends who share a similiar worldview.

 My POW(Proof Of Work) page is to signal that I don't merely ship shitposts, I ship high impact projects too.

 I have been honest about not being consistent with my thoughts.
 I have changed my mind on [a bunch of things](https://manassaloi.com/2020/04/01/strong-opinions-weakly-held.html).